-Ecoplan Forestry specialise in Native Woodland Establishment and afforestation.
+Ecoplan Forestry specialise in Native Woodland Establishment and woodland planting.
 We suit ‘species to site’ and will advise on how best to achieve your vision.
 Forest Service Afforestation grants are designed to generally cover all establishment costs, except in exceptional circumstances.
 Also, native woodland new plantings provide the highest level of premium available, and an annual premium is payable on planted land for a period of 15 years.

 Ireland was left with very few native tree species following the last Ice Age and a drastically changing climate.
 Throughout history, Ireland suffered a near-total destruction of its woodlands primarily due to human activity and a deterioration of the climate: initial forest cover was close to around 80%, but it dropped until there was just 1% left..

 Ireland today has one of the lowest forest cover percentages of any EU country – roughly 11% in stark contrast to the European average of well in excess of 40%.
 The ambitious, possibly unrealistic, Irish government policy is to bring the national forest cover to 18%.
 The vast majority of these new forests are exotic, commercial conifer species which make up about 71%.